York ceramic fair showcasing local artists taking place in December

 Sylvia’s work featured in The Press last year – a bust of her late Majesty Queen Elizabeth II was fired in memory of her late brother, the film director Felix Schroer.

-Works on display at the ceramic fair can be acquired via a silent auction – this usually means instead of an auctioneer shouting out bids and banging a hammer down to signal the victor, bids are submitted on paper before or during an event.
+As well as works in the ceramic art fair there will be a silent auction – this usually means instead of an auctioneer shouting out bids and banging a hammer down to signal the victor, bids are submitted on paper before or during an event.

-Proceeds from the event are going to Refugee Action York (RAY), the charity which works with refugees, asylum seekers and migrants from within and around the city.
+Proceeds from the silent auction are going to Refugee Action York (RAY), the charity which works with refugees, asylum seekers and migrants from within and around the city.

 Sylvia said: “Katie Hill and I planned to organise a ceramic fair in 2024 originally but I thought we should start at Christmas.

-“We chose RAY because this is absolutely a time of year to remember and support refugees.”
+“We chose RAY for the silent auction because this is absolutely a time of year to remember and support refugees.”

 The ceramic fair is missing just one thing and Back Lane Pottery is sending out a call-to-arms.